-Cable avoidance tools are a requirement for use when Utility companies are planning to carry out any ground work that requires an area to be excavated.
+Cable avoidance tools are a requirement for use when utility companies are planning to carry out any groundwork that requires an area to be excavated.

-If there are buried pipes, then a Generator (Genny) can used by connecting the Genny via a signal clamp to one end of the pipe and then the Genny will emit a pulse tone down the buried pipe which can be traced using the CAT.
+If there are buried pipes, then a Generator (Genny) can be used by connecting the Genny via a signal clamp to one end of the pipe and then the Genny will emit a pulse tone down the buried pipe which can be traced using the CAT.
 This will then take away the risk of damaging the pipework when the excavation begins.

 To use a CAT & Genny effectively the user must be trained as misuse of this equipment could result in loss of life or serious injury to workers.
 Certain high-end products on the market have depth meters included enabling the user to have a rough idea of how deep the cable/pipe is.
 All cable avoidance tools need to be calibrated every 12 months.

 Contact us for advice on the best equipment for your specific job.